Cerberus questions management of Japan's Seibu ahead of annual meeting

-TOKYO (Reuters) - Cerberus Capital Management LP CBS.UL publicly questioned the management of Seibu Holdings on Friday, hoping to garner support for its plans to shake up the board of the Japanese railway and property group at a shareholders meeting scheduled for later this month.
+TOKYO, June 14 (Reuters) - Cerberus Capital Management LP publicly questioned the management of Seibu Holdings on Friday, hoping to garner support for its plans to shake up the board of the Japanese railway and property group at a shareholders meeting scheduled for later this month.

 The disclosure of questions critiquing Seibu’s management is the latest salvo in a months-long war of words over the terms of Seibu’s planned relisting on the Tokyo Stock Exchange.